 Category, Documents, Instruments Value Restriction Positions of Signing Authority Prior Approval Operating & Capital Expenditures Contracts, agreements, orders and capital equipment purchases or leases within the Board approved <\$1,000,001 CEO or designate as governed through the administrative policy Board approval of annual budget annual operating budget, capital budget, and contingency funds within those budgets >\$1,000,000 CEO and either the Board Chair or First Vice-Chair Substitutions for individual capital equipment purchases or leases <\$250,001 CEO or designate Board approval of annual budget >\$250,000 CEO or designate Board Unbudgeted contracts, agreements, orders & capital equipment purchases or leases <\$250,001 >\$250,000 CEO or designate CEO or designate Board Capital Projects & Renovations Capital contracts for projects and renovations Within the Board approved annual capital budget CEO or designate Board approval of annual budget Capital projects requiring MOH approval MOH approved budget CEO and either the Board Chair or First Vice-Chair Board Banking & Borrowing Sign all or any cheques & orders for payment of money, bills of exchange, or promissory notes.
-Sign manual payroll cheques. <\$5,001 CEO and either the Board Chair or First Vice-Chair CEO and CFO Assign and transfer to/from the bank all or any stocks, bonds or other securities Consistent with board investment policy CEO and one of the CFO, Board Chair or First Vice-Chair Board Borrow money from the bank by incurring overdraft or otherwise CEO and one of the CFO, Board Chair or First Vice-Chair Board Real Estate / Property Purchase, sale or lease offers CEO and one of the CFO, Board Chair or First Vice-Chair Board Government & Other Contracts Hospital Services Accountability Agreements CEO and either the Board Chair or First- Vice Chair Board Union Agreements CEO and CPO Group Physician Contracts within Board approved annual operating budget CEO and COS
+CEO and either the Board Chair or First Vice-Chair Sign manual payroll cheques. <\$5,001 CEO and CFO Assign and transfer to/from the bank all or any stocks, bonds or other securities Consistent with board investment policy CEO and one of the CFO, Board Chair or First Vice-Chair Board Borrow money from the bank by incurring overdraft or otherwise CEO and one of the CFO, Board Chair or First Vice-Chair Board Real Estate / Property Purchase, sale or lease offers CEO and one of the CFO, Board Chair or First Vice-Chair Board Government & Other Contracts Hospital Services Accountability Agreements CEO and either the Board Chair or First- Vice Chair Board Union Agreements CEO and CPO Group Physician Contracts within Board approved annual operating budget CEO and COS

-Category, D ocuments, Instruments Value Restriction Positions of Signing Authority Prior Approval
+Category, Documents, Instruments Value Restriction Positions of Signing Authority Prior Approval

 Individual Physician Contracts CEO and COS

-within Board approved annual
+within Board ap

 operating budget

 Auditors Contract Either Board Chair or Board

 First Vice- Chair, and

 either the CEO or CFO

-Insurance C arriers CEO and CFO Board
+Insurance Carrie ers CEO and CFO Board

-Master Affil iation Agreements with CEO and one other
+Master Affiliation on Agreements with CEO and one other

-universities and colleges Executive
+universities and Executive

-Memoranda of Understanding, CEO or designate
+Understanding, CEO or designate

-Letters of In itent for service
+Letters of Inten t for service

 partnership

 Chief Executive Officer and Chief of Board Chair and First Board

 Staff Contracts, compensation and Vice-Chair

 benefits

-Professional and consulting service contracts (including legal) <\$250,001 CEO and one other
+d consulting service <\$250,001 CEO and one other

-Executive
+contracts (include ding legal) Executive

 >\$250,000 CEO and either Board Board

 Chair or First Vice-

 Chair

 Key:

-CEO Chief Executive Officer
+ief Executive Officer

-CFO Chief Financial Officer
+ief Financial Officer

+ief People Officer

+ief of Staff

-CPO Chief People Officer COS Chief of Staff MOH Ministry of Health
+MOH Ministry of Health

 Executive CEO, CFO, CPO, COS, Vic e Presidents